 7. Proof of Elapsed Time

 This protocol is more or less similar to PoW but uses less electricity to operate.
 Instead of asking miners to solve a cryptographic puzzle, the algorithm works in a Trusted Execution Environment (TEE), such as Intel Software Guard Extensions (SGX).
-The system guarantees that the blocks are generated randomly and without any necessary efforts.
+The system guarantees that the blocks are generated randomly and without effort.

 8. Proof of Authority

-This protocol is similar to PoS and DPoS, which means that validators can secure the blockchain and produce new blocks.
-New blocks are created only when a supermajority is reached by the validators.
+This protocol is similar to PoS and DPoS, meaning validators can secure the blockchain and produce new blocks.
+New blocks are created only when the validators reach a supermajority.
 By identifying pre-ed authorities, this system becomes centralized.
 Thus, it suits private blockchains and consortiums like banking or insurance companies.
-Here, the identity of validators is shown publicly, so with their identity at stake, they will more likely to act in the best interest of the network.
-This system is used in several blockchains like Kovan, Rinkeby, Giveth, TomoChain, Rublix, Swarm City, Colony, and Go Chain.
+Here, the identity of validators is shown publicly, so with their identity at stake, they will more likely act in the network's best interest.
+This system is used in blockchains like Kovan, Rinkeby, Giveth, TomoChain, Rublix, Swarm City, Colony, and Go Chain.

 9. Proof of Burn

 In this system, miners would have to send coins to an unspendable address and eventually "burn" them as they can no longer be accessed and spent again.
 The more coins burnt, the higher the chance to mine the next block.
 Because all transactions are written in the blockchain, there's valid proof that the coins are entirely inaccessible.
-The miner is considered reliable as they are willing to sacrifice a number of coins for a lifetime privilege to mine in the system.
+The miner is considered reliable as they are willing to sacrifice several coins to mine in the system for a lifetime privilege.
 Slimcoin and Counterparty are some instances of this protocol's users.

 10. Proof of Capacity or Proof of Space